kuzudb/kuzu-docs/blog/2024-01-llms-graphs-overview/index.md

 can ask natural language questions ($Q_{NL}$), such as: "Who is our top paying customer from Waterloo?", or "What are data privacy regulations in Canada we need to comply with?" and get back natural language answers ($A_{NL}$).
-LLMs, out of the box, cannot answer these questions because it has a *knowledge gaph*.
+LLMs, out of the box, cannot answer these questions because they have a *knowledge gap*.
 For example, LLMs never had any access to your sales records when they were trained.
 Therefore, they need to retrieve or be provided with extra information from private data sources of the enterprise.

 **A note on a term you heard a lot -- Retrieval Augmented Generation:**
-There is a term that is used for systems that combines traditional information retrieval component, e.g., one that looks up some documents from an index, with a natural language generator component, such as an LLM:
-*retrieval augmented generation* (RAG).
+There is a term that is used for systems that combine a traditional information retrieval component, e.g., one that looks up some documents from an index, with a natural language generator component, such as an LLM.
+The term is *retrieval augmented generation* (RAG).
 The term is coined in [this paper](https://arxiv.org/pdf/2005.11401.pdf) to refer to the method of fine-tuning an LLM with additional information, i.e., using this additional data to train a new variant of the LLM.
-The term was used
-in the original paper as "RAG models".
+The original usage form in the paper is "RAG models".
 Nowadays it is used in a variety of ways, such as, "RAG system", "RAG-based system", "RAG does X", or "Building RAG with Y".
-RAG no longer seems to refer to fine-tuning LLMs.
+RAG often does not refer to fine-tuning LLMs any more.
 Instead, it refers to providing LLMs with private data along with the question to fix the knowledge gap.
 Even systems that simply use an LLM to convert a
 $Q_{NL}$ to SQL or Cypher query and simply return the results of the query are called "RAG systems" in some documentations.
-I'll use it in this broader sense.
+I will use the term in this broader sense.

 You can build RAG-based Q&A systems by using structured and/or unstructured data.
 The high-level view of these systems look like this: